SpecFlowOSS/Getting-Started-Step-By-Step/GettingStarted/Step3.md

 Search for "SpecFlow", select the "SpecFlow Project" template and click "Next".
 ![Add new SpecFlow project](../_static/step3/add_new_project_specflow.png)

 Enter the project name "SpecFlowCalculator.Specs".
-You can keep the suggested location (the solution folder) and click "Create".
+Keep the suggested location (the solution folder) and click "Create".
 ![Configure SpecFlow Project](../_static/step3/configure_specflow_project.png)

 On the next screen you can configure some further details for the SpecFlow project, but you can leave everything on default now.
 Click "Create".